hasancatalgol/agent-communication-protocol/README.md

-🧠 What is ACP (Agent Communication Protocol)?
+# 🧠 What is ACP (Agent Communication Protocol)?

-ACP (Agent Communication Protocol) is an open protocol designed for building modular, interoperable AI agents that can communicate and collaborate through standardized HTTP APIs.
+**ACP (Agent Communication Protocol)** is an open protocol designed for building **modular, interoperable AI agents** that can communicate and collaborate through standardized HTTP APIs.

+---

-🚀 Key Concepts
+## 🚀 Key Concepts

-Agent = Stateless Service
+### Agent = Stateless Service

-Each agent is an HTTP server that accepts input messages and returns responses.
+- Each agent is an HTTP server that accepts input messages and returns responses.

-Agents can be LLM-backed tools, retrieval systems, function wrappers, or anything else with logic.
+- Agents can be LLM-backed tools, retrieval systems, function wrappers, or anything else with logic.

-Message Format
+### Message Format

-Agents communicate using structured message objects (role, content, optional tool_calls, etc.).
+- Agents communicate using structured message objects (`role`, `content`, optional `tool_calls`, etc.).

-Compatible with LLM chat formats.
+- Compatible with LLM chat formats.

-Standard API Endpoints
+### Standard API Endpoints

 Every agent implements the same REST API:

-GET /agents – list available agents
+- `GET /agents` – list available agents

-POST /agents/<name>/run_sync – send message and get immediate reply
+- `POST /agents/<name>/run_sync` – send message and get immediate reply

-POST /agents/<name>/run – for streaming or async use
+- `POST /agents/<name>/run` – for streaming or async use

-Language-Agnostic
+### Language-Agnostic

-ACP is not tied to any language or platform.
+- ACP is not tied to any language or platform.

-Python and TypeScript SDKs are available, with others planned.
+- Python and TypeScript SDKs are available, with others planned.

+---

-🧩 Why ACP?
+## 🧩 Why ACP?

-📦 Composable: Easily plug agents together, no need for custom glue code.
+- 📦 **Composable**: Easily plug agents together, no need for custom glue code.

-🔄 Interoperable: Agents can talk to each other over HTTP, no shared runtime needed.
+- 🔄 **Interoperable**: Agents can talk to each other over HTTP, no shared runtime needed.

-📐 Minimalist: Just JSON over REST.
+- 📐 **Minimalist**: Just JSON over REST.
 No special frameworks or platforms required.

-💬 LLM-Friendly: Message structure maps cleanly to OpenAI/Anthropic prompt formats.
+- 💬 **LLM-Friendly**: Message structure maps cleanly to OpenAI/Anthropic prompt formats.

+---

 # 🧠 ACP Agent Server – Run & Test Guide